-The richest design awards in Australia, $70,000 in prize money was presented last night for designers whose work showcased bold and brave designs in the use of clay bricks, concrete masonry and roof tiles in contemporary Australian architecture.
+The richest design awards in Australia, $70,000 in prize money was presented last night to designers whose work showcased bold and brave designs in the use of clay bricks, concrete masonry and roof tiles in contemporary Australian architecture.

 "The winners last night displayed some of the boldest and bravest designs ever submitted to the Think Brick Awards," says Think Brick Australia CEO Elizabeth McIntyre.

 "The architects’ use of brick, masonry and roof tiles in their designs highlights how these materials are front of mind in contemporary Australian design."

 Two joint winners of the Horbury Hunt Commercial Award were announced on the night, both from buildings in Surry Hills.